Parity Sheaves and Smith Theory: The Tate category

+Here the notation $1-g$ and $N$ in the complex indicates the action of elements of $\zvp$ on the $\zvp$-modules $B_i$.
+Using the horizontal-vertical spectral sequence, along with the fact that $\zvp$ is Noetherian, it follows that the associated graded module of $H^n \epsilon_\ast B$ with respect to the induced filtration is a sub-quotient of a finitely generated $\zvp$-modules, hence is finitely generated.
+Thus, the cohomology is itself finitely generated. \end{proof}

-\subsection{Tate cohomology.}
+\subsection{Tate cohomology}

-Suppose instead that $B$ is an arbitrary (not necessarily injective) bounded below complex with finitely generated cohomology modules.
-Then the totalization of the double complex $B\boxtimes_{\zp}\mathfrak{i}$ is quasi-isomorphic to $B$ and is weakly injective.
-It follows that its invariant subcomplex, as written above, computes the cohomology of $\epsilon^!B$.
-In particular, if $B$ is bounded then these cohomology groups become $2$-periodic for large $n$, in the sense that the natural map $H^n\epsilon^!B\to H^{n+2}\epsilon^!B$ induced by the morphism $B\to B[2]$ considered above is an isomorphism for large $n$.
-The vertical-horizontal spectral sequence shows that cohomology groups $H^n\epsilon^!B$ vanish on perfect complexes for large $n$.
-It follows that the \emph{Tate cohomology} functors
+Now suppose that $B$ is an arbitrary bounded-below complex of $\bO[\vp]$-modules with finitely generated cohomology modules.
+The totalization of the double complex $B\otimes_{\bO}\mathfrak{i}$ is quasi-isomorphic to $B$ and is weakly injective.
+It follows that its invariant sub-complex, as written above, computes the cohomology of $ \epsilon_\ast B$.
+When $B$ is bounded, the periodicity of the double complex immediately implies the following lemma. \begin{Lem} If $B$ is bounded then these cohomology groups become $2$-periodic for large $n$; that is, the natural map

+induced by the morphism $B\lra B[2]$ induced from (\ref{eqn: deg 2 shift}) is an isomorphism for large $n$. \end{Lem} \begin{Def} We define the \emph{Tate cohomology} functors $T^0$ and $T^1$ to be the resulting periodic cohomology groups.
+That is,